zshakeel123/employee-directory-objc/README.md

 Integrated via Swift Package Manager.
 (Note: The project intentionally limits third-party dependencies to focus on demonstrating core iOS development skills and architecture.)

+## 📌 What I Would Do Differently in a Production Setting ##
+Since this is a sample project built within limited time, some decisions were made for speed and demonstration purposes.
+If this were a real-world organizational project, here’s what I would approach differently:

+**1. Consistency in UI Implementation**

+The EmployeeDirectoryView is fully programmatic, while EmployeeDetailView is built using Storyboard.

+This was intentional to demonstrate proficiency in both approaches.

+In a production setting, I would choose a consistent strategy (either fully programmatic or Storyboard-based), aligned with the team’s coding standards.

+**2. Use of Organization-Wide Frameworks**

+Image loading (using Kingfisher) and API calls (via URLSession) were done directly.

+In a real-world app, I would integrate the organization's custom wrappers or SDKs for networking and image caching to maintain consistency and compatibility with internal tooling.

+**3. Design System & Reusable Components**

+Basic UIKit components (UILabel, UIButton, etc.) are used in this sample.

+In production, I would use reusable UI components from the organization’s design system or component library to ensure consistency and scalability.

+**4. Centralized Styling**

+Colors, fonts, paddings, and layout constants are currently hardcoded in view controllers.

+These should be centralized in a dedicated theme or style system to promote reusability and consistent design across the app.

+**5. Crash Logging & Analytics**

+The current project lacks crash reporting and event tracking.

+In production, I would integrate tools like Firebase Crashlytics, Sentry, or internal analytics platforms to monitor crashes and user behavior.

+**7. Localization & Accessibility**

+Currently, strings are hardcoded and accessibility features are not fully implemented.

+For production, I would ensure full localization support and follow accessibility best practices to make the app inclusive for all users.

+**8. Other Enhancements**

+Additional features such as offline caching in Core Data or Sqllite & severalother things to improve the overall experience.

 ## Contact ##

 For any questions or further discussion about this project, please feel free to reach out.